 The Fellowship covers travel costs to and from Binghamton, NY, and provides a stipend to cover the costs of local housing, board, and related expenses.
 Fellows are provided with a workspace in the I-GMAP offices, administrative support, library and computing privileges, and a small stipend to offset the costs of professional travel during the residency.

-Waheed Ahmad joins I-GMAP as the first Charles E. Scheidt Resident Practitioner for the period of November 2021 through April 2022.
+Waheed Ahmad joins I-GMAP as the first Charles E. Scheidt Resident Practitioner for the period of November 2021 through December 2022.
 Early in his career, he worked in the Ministry of Interior and in a Directorate of Local Governance in Afghanistan.
 He came to Binghamton University as a Fulbright Scholar in 2016, and graduated with a Master of Public Administration (MPA) degree in 2018.
 After graduation, he returned to Afghanistan and obtained a position in the Office of the National Security Council (ONSC).
-He started as a Director of National Intelligence Coordination (2018-2020) and from January 2020 until the Taliban forcibly took control in August 2021, he was the Senior Strategic Director/Advisor in the ONSC within President Ashraf Ghani’s administration.
-In that role, he worked closely with the U.S. Army, U.S. Department of Defense and U.S. Department of State officials.
-In that role he was responsible for a number of important national security projects, managing them within the Afghanistan government and in coordination with United States government officials.
+He started as a senior National Security staff in 2018 and served in different capacities within the ONSC until the Taliban forcibly took control in August 2021.
+During his time at ONSC, he worked closely with the U.S. Army, U.S. Department of Defense and U.S. Department of State officials.
+He was responsible for a number of important national security projects, managing them within the Afghanistan government and in coordination with United States government officials.
 He managed to evacuate in August, only days before the final U.S. withdrawal, and two months later was able to come to the United States.
 Waheed brings a wealth of new expertise to the Institute.
 He intends to use his time at I-GMAP to reflect and write about lessons that can be drawn from the Afghan experience and how an atrocity prevention lens might inform traditional national intelligence frameworks.
 I-GMAP also hopes to provide him with time and space to explore his personal and professional options.

 Future Resident Practitioners (Dates TBD)